MarkusSchmidtPro/CLArgs/src/MSPro.CLArgs/README.md

 * ***Targets* can now be used in a `CommandContext`.**

   Previously, *Targets* were available in `CommandLineArguments`, only.
 This made it very inconvenient to use *Targets* with `Commander.ExecuteCommand`:
+  Now you can specify a property in your CommandContext that will receive the targets specified in the command-line.

   ```csharp
   class CommandContext